TeyKra/Azure-Kaggle-Competition-House-Prices/README.md

 ## Results

-Implemented various modern data processing methods, showcasing the effectiveness and efficiency of different approaches.
+This project explores multiple modern machine learning approaches to address a regression problem and compares their effectiveness using the official Kaggle evaluation metric.

-### Azur Machine Learning
+### Azure Machine Learning

+- **AutoML:**
-- **AutoML:** Achieved a Log-RMSE of **0.15160**.
-This result demonstrates the power and ease of use of automated machine learning technologies for quickly obtaining significant outcomes.
+  Achieved a **Log-RMSE of 0.15160**, demonstrating the efficiency of automated machine learning for quickly establishing a strong regression baseline.

-- **Pipeline Designer:** With a Log-RMSE of **0.14062**, the Pipeline Designer tool further exemplifies the capability of Azure Machine Learning to streamline and enhance the model development process.
+- **Pipeline Designer:**
+  Achieved a **Log-RMSE of 0.14062**, highlighting the ability of Azure Machine Learning’s visual pipelines to streamline model development while improving performance.

-### Notebook
+### Notebook (Custom Implementation)

+- **Log-RMSE (Kaggle metric):**
-- **Score:** Achieved the highest Log-RMSE  **0.12258** using custom code in notebooks.
-This method proved to be the most effective, highlighting the flexibility and extensive capabilities provided by coding from scratch.
+  Achieved the **lowest Log-RMSE of 0.12258** using a fully custom notebook-based approach.
+  This method delivered the best predictive performance, showcasing the flexibility and fine-grained control enabled by coding from scratch.

+> **Note:** Lower Log-RMSE values indicate better model performance.

 ## Conclusion

-The decision to utilize multiple modern data processing methods was insightful.
-Azure Machine Learning's AutoML and Pipeline Designer offered quick and promising results, showcasing the benefits of automated solutions.
-However, custom coding in Notebooks remained the superior option due to its unparalleled flexibility and potential for fine-tuning and optimization, leading to the best performance among the tested methods.
+Using multiple machine learning approaches provided valuable insights into the trade-offs between automation and manual optimization.
+Azure Machine Learning’s AutoML and Pipeline Designer enabled rapid experimentation and delivered competitive results with minimal configuration.
+However, the custom notebook-based implementation achieved the best performance due to its greater flexibility for feature engineering, model selection, and hyperparameter tuning.